-Left: True if the left/source files date & time was changed Filename: The name of the file (not including the base path) useDateTime: The date & time it was changed to (local timezone) Failed: True if the change failed is changed, for example.
+Left: True if the left/source files date & time was changed Filename: The name of the file (not including the base path)

+useDateTime: The date & time it was changed to (local timezone)

+Failed: True if the change failed

+Note that this is a legacy function.
+You should now use RunAfterSetDateTimes

+This function is called after a files last modification date & time has been changed.
+It is called only when the action was CACTION_USE_DEST_DETAILS, and is not called when a file is copied and its date & time is changed, for example.
 If Failed is True then either the change failed or the user has aborted.
 Note that Failed being False does not necessarily mean the date & time of the file was actually changed.

-This function is called after a files last modification date & time has been changed.
-It is called only when the action was CACTION_USE_SRC_DETAILS or CACTION_USE_DEST_DETAILS, and is not called when a file is copied and its date & time